angiewaller/missedconnections/README.md

 	python createNovel.py

-optionally with one or two arguments as follows:

-	python createNovel.py <orientation> <city>

-	python createNovel.py <orientation>

-The first will create an orientation (w4m/m4m/m4w/w4w) and city specific novel; the second will only limit the orientation.
-If run without any arguments, the novel will pull from all the sentences, regardless of city and orientation.
+The script will prompt you for a city, an orientation (w4m/m4m/m4w/w4w), and a file name for thematic words.
+Please enter these in EXACTLY how they appear on Craigslist or on your computer.
+These entries will limit the sentences chosen from for the novel.
+If you don't want to specify anything, just hit return at the prompt.

 The novel will print to a file in a "novels" directory.
 The file name will print to terminal when the novel is completed.